 Of course, this is the Children’s Ministry newsletter, and my topic is celebrating Sunday School teachers, so I’m a bit off topic, but not too far off, really.
 Here’s the link: when we show up together on Sunday mornings, each of us, children included, carry these kinds of pains with us into sacred places.
 Parents and teenagers and, yes, even three-year-olds are carrying burdens.
 Life is hard.
 We need one another.
 So, we gather together seeking joy and restoration.
 We tell stories that matter: stories from our own lives and ancient stories that yet still hold deep truths.
 We say what we’re thankful for.
 We pray.
 We sing.
 We listen.
 God meets us where we are.

 This and more happens on Sunday mornings, led by a holy tribe of parents and volunteers who care a great deal, sacrifice time, bring their whole hearts, and risk asking God to work in and through them in a new way.
-I am proud and grateful for each of our Sunday School teachers, and we will celebrate them on February 23.
+I am proud and grateful for each of our Sunday School teachers.

 Activity: Practice Gratitude